ellysh/video-game-bots/InGameBots/process-memory-access.md

     return 0;
 }
 ```
-The application output contains a list of threads of the target process in case of application's successful execution.
-Thread ID in terms of the system and a base address of the thread's TEB segment will be printed for each thread in the list.
+The application prints a list of threads of the target process.
+Also a thread ID in terms of OS and a TEB segment base address are printed for each thread in this list.

-There is only one call of `ListProcessThreads` function with the target process's PID parameter in the `main` function of the application.
-We do not need to grant a `SE_DEBUG_NAME` privilege for the current process here.
-The `TebPebTraverse.cpp` application does not debug any process.
-Instead it makes a system snapshot that requires the administrator privileges only.
+The `main` function calls `ListProcessThreads` with the PID of target process.
+The `SE_DEBUG_NAME` privilege is not needed to traverse threads.
+It happens because the `TebPebTraverse.cpp` application does not debug any process.
+Instead it makes a system snapshot.
+This action requires administrator privileges only.

-The `ListProcessThreads` function performs these steps:

-1. Make a system snapshot of all threads in the system with the `CreateToolhelp32Snapshot` WinAPI function.
+These are steps of the `ListProcessThreads` function:

+1. Call the `CreateToolhelp32Snapshot` function to make a system snapshot.

-2. Start traversing of the threads in the snapshot with `Thread32First` WinAPI function.
+2. Call `Thread32First` to start traversing of the threads in the snapshot.

-3. Check PID of the owner process for the current thread in the traversing loop.
-Call `GetTeb` function with a thread's handle parameter to get `TEB` structure via `NtQueryInformationThread` WinAPI function.
+3. Compare a PID of the owner process with the PID of target process for each thread.

+4. If the PIDs match, call the `GetTeb` function to get the `TEB` structure.

-4. Print handle of the current thread in loop and resulting base address of its TEB segment.
+5. Print thread handle and resulting base address of its TEB segment.

-5. Repeat steps 3 and 4 until all threads in the system snapshot are not enumerated with the `Thread32Next` WinAPI function.
+6. Call `Thread32Next` to continue thread traversing.
+Repeat steps 3, 4 and 5 for each thread.

-This approach of accessing TEB segments of the target process provides more reliable results when previous one.
-It guarantees that TEB segments of all threads in the target process will be processed.
-Otherwise, you should create manually the same number of threads in the `TebPebMirror.cpp` application as the target process has.
-It allows you to get a base addresses of all TEB segments for the target process.
-But this threads counting and threads manually creation approach is error prone.
+This approach to access TEB segments is more reliable than the previous one.
+It provides access to TEB segments of all threads of the target process.
+You can reach the same result with the `TebPebMirror.cpp` application.
+You should create the same number of threads as the target process has.
+Then you can get base addresses of all own TEB segments and use them to access TEBs of the target process.
+But this approach is error prone.

-There is a question, how to distinguish threads that have been traversed with `Thread32Next` WinAPI function?
+There is a question, how to distinguish threads that are traversed by the `Thread32Next` WinAPI function?
 For example, you are trying to find a base address of the stack for the main thread. `THREADENTRY32` structure does not contain information about thread's ID in term of the process.
 There are threads' IDs in term of the Object Manager of Windows.
 But you can rely on assumption that TEB segments is sorted in the reverse order.
-It means that the TEB segment with the maximum base address matches to the main thread.
-The TEB segment with the next lower base address matches to the thread with ID equals to 1 in terms of the target process.
-Then TEB segment with ID equals to 2 has the next lower base address and so on.
+This means that the TEB segment with the maximum base address matches to the main thread.
+The TEB segment with the next lower base address matches to the thread with the 1st ID in terms of the target process.
+Then TEB segment with the 2nd ID has the next lower base address and so on.
 You can check this assumption with a memory map of the target process that is provided by WinDbg debugger.

 ## Heap Analyzing